neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-on-the-trail.md

 - Go slowly and carefully.
 The potential for injury becomes much greater after dark.
 Tired and hungry, your FOPpers are more likely to be irritable and uncoordinated.
 - Keep the group together.
 Stay close enough so that the back end of the line can communicate with the person in front.
 - One leader should lead the group and the other should bring up the rear.
 Keep everyone else in between them, so that no one can disappear.
-Make sure, how- ever, that the rear person does not fall behind.
+Make sure, however, that the rear person does not fall behind.
 - Everyone should have their flashlights/headlamps on.
 - As soon as it begins to get dark, if not earlier, have a contingency plan in mind.
 Is there somewhere else you can camp?
 - Keep in mind that depth perception and reflexes are heavily impaired by darkness.
 Be alert and highly aware of the trail and your surroundings.